-You need to answer at least 50% of the oral questions to satisfaction for a pass on the oral part.
-To pass the written home exam, you will need to score at least 40% of the points of the first part and at least 40% of the points of the second part.
+The exam questions will be divided into two parts.
+Both parts are taken at the same time.
+The first part is about health informatics and the second is about biomedical technology.
+To pass the written exam, you will need to score at least 40% of the points of the first part and at least 40% of the points of the second part.
+The total score of the exam will give you the grade of TEN1 as follows (you need to fulfil both requirements above):